davidgasquez/handbook/content/decentralization.md

 - Interesting Projects
   - [Augur](https://www.augur.net/) - A prediction market protocol owned and operated by the people that use it
   - [Aragon](https://aragon.org/) - Platform that lets you freely organize and collaborate without borders or intermediaries

+## Federated Networks

+- Traditional social applications like Twitter, Facebook, and Instagram operate on a client-server model.
+As the user, all your interactions go through a single company’s servers.
+In a federated network, users are still interacting with a server, but anyone can run a server that interoperates with others in the network, giving users more providers to choose from.
+- This gives users more choices for applications, policies, and community cultures.
+Email is an example of a federated protocol that everyone on the internet uses.
+Gmail is a popular email application, but if you use a different provider you can still communicate with anyone with an email address.
+- Federated networks provide a familiar user experience, since users do not have to bear full responsibility for their account credentials, and can interact with content the way they’re used to.
+- On the downside, a federated protocol might be slow to adapt while a centralized service is able to iterate into the modern world and beyond.
+WhatsApp was able to introduce end-to-end encryption to over a billion users with a single software update (email is still not end-to-end encrypted).
+Federated services always seem to coalesce around a provider (or instance) that the bulk of people use, federation becomes a sort of implicit threat.
+[An open source infrastructure for a centralized network now provides almost the same level of control as federated protocols, without giving up the ability to adapt.
+If a centralized provider with an open source infrastructure ever makes horrible changes, those that disagree have the software they need to run their own alternative instead.
+It may not be as beautiful as federation, but at this point it seems that it will have to do.](https://signal.org/blog/the-ecosystem-is-moving/)